pertti-hallikainen/pertti-hallikainen.github.io/site/content/en/page/politik.md

 ## Municipal elections 13.4.2025

 I am a candidate in the municipal elections because I don't only want to complain about how things are, I also want to take action to improve them.
 Being a candidate is a natural way to participate in democratic decision-making.
-I value community, hold a worldview that I would describe as scientific and enjoy the company of my loved ones and the stories that we tell each other, which affect the world around us for generations to come.
+I value community, hold a worldview that I would describe as scientific and enjoy the company of my loved ones and the stories we tell each other, which will affect the world around us for generations to come.
 I am a candidate for [Tampereen Vihreät](https://www.tampereenvihreat.fi/embed/kuntavaalit24/?kieli=fi&vaali=kuntavaalit-2025), the Green Party.

 In municipal politics it is possible to succeed if you are able to read and listen.
 If you want to achieve more, it would be useful to be able to inspire and negotiate.
 And those good values people talk so much about, they don't hurt to have.

-I will write on this page all things relevant to my campaign and I will link to the voting aid applications I answer.
+I will write on this page all things relevant to my campaign and I will link to the voting aid applications I answer, once those open.
 I appreciate transparency in politics and want to meet the voters' needs for information, during and after the election.

 If you want to ask my opinion on a specific issue, you can contact me on Instagram or through e-mail.
 You can find my social links and contact information at the bottom of the page.